-In this regard it is worthwhile to note in a study by Benedetti et al. (J Clin Psychiatry, 2003) using 30 minutes of exposure to 400 lux of Sunnex Biotechnologies green light, the "light therapy was individually tailored to produce a 2-hour phase advance to morning light."
+In this regard it is worthwhile to note in a study by Benedetti et al. (J Clin Psychiatry, 2003) using 30 minutes of exposure to 400 lux from Lo-LIGHT lamp.
+The "light therapy was individually tailored to produce a 2-hour phase advance to morning light."
 (Gutman and Goodwin, Neurobiology and Chronobiology of Mood Disorders at the 16th European College of Neuropsychopharmacology Congress, 2003).
 The 1½ to 2½ hour phase advance of patients in the study obtained with 30 minutes of morning exposure with 400 lux of green light from a Lo-LIGHT lamp compares quite favorably with phase advances induced with 30 minutes morning exposure to 10,000 lux of "bright" light, as reported in the literature.

-The scientific basis on which blue light and "blue-enhanced" light therapy was justified, i.e. that the spectral sensitivity of the pathway to light sensitive centers in the brain that are not involved in vision reflects the spectral sensitivity of melanopsin, has been shown to be erroneous.
-Read -Understandings used to justify blue light therapy."
+The scientific basis on which blue light and "blue-enhanced" light therapy was justified, i.e. that the spectral sensitivity of the pathway to light sensitive centers in the brain not involved in vision reflects the spectral sensitivity of melanopsin, has been shown to be erroneous.
 Revell and Skene (Chronobiol Intl.
 Nov 2007) found that "the response to polychromatic light cannot be predicted from the melanopsin photosensory spectral sensitivity and that it is not solely melanopsin that drives the melatonin suppression response".
 Ref

 It is surely incumbent upon therapists to take into account the risks of exposure to blue light wavelengths on the retina.
 There are particular risk factors to ocular health associated with the use of bright or blue light therapy.
 (Read more on ocular risks from light therapy).
 It has been pointed out that since blue light wavelengths are not necessary for effective light therapy it would be a reasonable caution to filter all blue light wavelengths out of light therapy devices.
 As one researcher stated (Behav Sleep Med 2007; 51(1):57-76.
 Lack and Wright); "there is also concern about the so-called 'blue light hazard' with a potentially peak damaging effect in the range 420 to 480 nm ....In the meantime it would be suggested that light in the 500 to 530 nm wavelength range (blue-green) should still be effective while avoiding the putative blue hazard."

-Low intensities of green light as provided by Sunnex Biotechnologies lamps are as efficacious as high intensities of white light (400 vs 6,000 lux), and can be adapted comfortably and safely into any environment where light therapy or the regulation of circadian rhythms with light would be beneficial.
+Low intensities of green light as provided by Lo-LIGHT lamps are as efficacious as high intensities of white light (300 vs 10,000 lux), and can be adapted comfortably and safely into any environment where light therapy or the regulation of circadian rhythms with light would be beneficial.
 The latest research supports our position that the use of low intensities of green light as provided by Lo-LIGHT lamps is the optimal source for achieving both efficacy and safety.